Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/Analysis.rst

    :align: center

 * Option 2: write_paraview_polyhedra
-   * `basedir` : Name of the directory where paraview files will be written, by default this directory is named `polyhedra_paraview`.
-   * `basename` : Name of paraview file, there is no default name.
+   * `filename` : Name of paraview file, there is no default name.
+Note that in `ExaDEM`, filename is defined into the default execution stream.

 YAML example:

 .. code-block:: yaml

+  particle_write_paraview_generic:
+    - write_paraview_polyhedra
-  - write_paraview_polyhedra:
+    - write_paraview_obb_particles
-     basename: polyhedra

 Example with 850,000 octahedra: